juju/docs/src/en/clouds-openstack-manual.md

-Title:Manually adding an OpenStack cloud
+Title: Manually adding an OpenStack cloud
+TODO:  Critical: review needed

-# Manually adding an Openstack cloud
+# Manually adding an OpenStack cloud

 There are cases where the cloud you want to use is not on Juju's list of known clouds.
 In this case it is possible to create a [YAML][yaml] formatted file